vuejs/v2.vuejs.org/source/guide/composition.md

 <div v-component="my-component"></div>
 ```

-If you prefer, all registered components can also be used in the form of a custom element tag:
+If you prefer, components can also be used in the form of a custom element tag:

 ``` html
 <my-component></my-component>
 ```

+<p class="tip">To avoid naming collisions with native elements and stay consistent with the W3C Custom Elements specification, the component's ID **must** contain a hyphen `-` to be usable as a custom tag.</p>

 ## Partials and {&#123;>yield&#125;}